 Such is the essential structure of the lure of Rome, that which most appeals to many would be converts.
 The Catholic Church’s formal unity and antiquity in (at least) material continuity with the Apostles, and through them with Our Lord Jesus himself, are all evidences of its identity as that one Church which Christ founded (cf. the quotation from John Henry Newman in this section).
 The professors immediately pick up on this point, and commence by asserting the necessity of the Reformation, which they maintain was the product of very talented and well-educated men, who severally came to the conclusion that the whole Church was not properly ordered according to the New Testament.
 Their claim is that the Catholic Church’s essence, regardless of her image, is other than the essence of the Church that Christ established.
 The evidence adduced on behalf of this claim is that the Catholic Church, at least as constituted sometime prior-to (and since) the Reformation, and sometime after the [fill-in-the-blank] century, is discernibly different from the original Church, which can be identified by talented and well-educated persons through critical interpretation of Scripture and history.

-It is one thing to enjoy material continuity with the past, and another thing to be the same thing, or same kind of thing, as that which existed in the past.
-The former kind of continuity is exemplified by the way that, per evolutionary theory, a modern mammal, let’s say an elephant, is related by an unbroken succession of life forms to an ancient animal that for all we know was (to paraphrase Chesterton) some kind of fish but certainly no kind of elephant.
+Abiding in material continuity with something in the past does not necessitate being the same thing, or same kind of thing, as that which existed in the past.
+Material continuity sans identity in essence or kind is exemplified by the way that, per evolutionary theory, a modern mammal, let’s say an elephant, is related by an unbroken succession of life forms to an ancient animal that for all we know was (to paraphrase Chesterton) some kind of fish but certainly no kind of elephant.
 That sort of change does not constitute a continuity of essence, as does, for example, the biological process which we observe all around us and commonly call “reproduction”–elephants giving birth to elephants.
 The reproductive process involves identity of essence as well as the material continuity of life forms, whereas evolution only involves the latter.
 The professors’ contention is that changes in the Catholic tradition, including the definitions of some essential Catholic doctrines, exhibit an evolutionary kind of development, by which one thing turns into something else.
 The Catholic Church might very well be materially continuous with the Church that Christ founded, but she is nevertheless not that same Church (so the story goes).

-As concerns the Catholic conception of development, it is necessary to note that the Church is not best likened to either the evolution or the reproduction of a species.
-According to the New Testament, and St. Paul in particular, the Church exists after the manner of a living body, an individual substance having an essence, including an inherent principle of movement, which constitutes its identity-in-continuity-through-change-over-time.
-Staying with this “form of sound words,” i.e., the image of a living body as indicating the nature of the Church, we would expect the Church, like a body, to change according to its own inherent principle of motion, i.e., to grow and develop.
-This too, at least by analogy (begging no question as to the relation of the Church to the kingdom of heaven), is in accordance with Scripture, which describes the kingdom of heaven as a tiny mustard seed, which grows into a tree, becoming a home for all the birds of the air (Matthew 13:31-32).
+Regarding the Catholic conception of ecclesial development, it is first necessary to note that the Church is not best likened to either the evolution or the reproduction of a species.
+According to the New Testament, and St. Paul in particular, the Church exists after the manner of a living body, that is, an individual substance having an essence, including an inherent principle of movement, which constitutes its identity-in-continuity-through-change-over-time.
+Staying with this “form of sound words,” i.e., the image of a living body as indicating the nature of the Church, we would expect the Church, like a body, to change according to its own inherent principle of motion–to grow and develop.
+This expectation is also is in accordance with Scripture, which describes the kingdom of heaven as a tiny mustard seed, which grows into a tree, becoming a home for all the birds of the air (Matthew 13:31-32).

 Catholics maintain that changes in the Church, such as the accumulating definitions of doctrine, ritual embellishments in the celebration of the Sacraments, proliferating forms of religious art and devotion, and varying arrangements in the organization of the Magisterium, are like the growth and development of a living being, a quite natural and indeed indispensable facet of its life.
 Thus Newman remarked on the life of material beings: “To live is to change, and to be perfect is to have changed often.”
 Furthermore, as we know, a fully grown tree looks less like a mustard seed than an elephant looks like a fish.
 So even from remarkable changes it does not follow that there has been an essential change.
 In fact, if we are thinking along the lines of an individual thing, rather than a chain of related things, then material continuity itself will strongly suggest identity, as Newman notes at the beginning of his essay on development: